Ouyancheng/FlatHeadBro/README.md

 ```
 mkdir build
 cd build
-cmake ../modules/uart --toolchain ../cmake/toolchain.cmake -DFHB_MODULE_USE_INCLUDE=ON
+cmake ../modules/uart --toolchain ../cmake/toolchain.cmake
 make
 ```
-You will see `libccu.a`, `libcommon.a`, `libgpio.a`, `libuart.a` in the build directory, and as you can see the uart module depends on the ccu, common and gpio modules.
+You will see `libcommon.a`, `libgpio.a`, `libuart.a` in the build/lib directory, and as you can see the uart module depends on the common and gpio modules.

-The option `FHB_MODULE_USE_INCLUDE` is to tell CMake to use include for importing dependency instead of add_subdirectory.
+~~The option `FHB_MODULE_USE_INCLUDE` is to tell CMake to use include for importing dependency instead of add_subdirectory.
 Using include will list all of the dependencies at the top-level build folder, instead of hiding in one of the subdirectories.
-However, using include to import the module will cause CMake generate a chain of directories from / to your module path in the build directory for each dependency...
+However, using include to import the module will cause CMake generate a chain of directories from / to your module path in the build directory for each dependency...~~

 ## References
 - https://github.com/xboot/xfel